sabyrzhan/ios-13-swift-5-complete-bootcamp/README.md

 * Chapter 14: Practice project: fetch bitcoin rates for selected currency.
 Use knowledge about network, REST API usage, extensions and protocols.
 * Chapter 15: Learned about UITableViewController and working with Firebase, managing keyboard autohide and autopopup using IQKeyboardManager.
 * Chapter 17: Learned about SwiftUI, observable pattern, adding logics into ContentView, running iOS application on Mac by enabling Catalyst.
-* Chapter 19: Learned about UserDefaults to persist user data.
-Stopped at video 8.
+* Chapter 18: Learned about UserDefaults and FileManager to persist user data.
+Stopped at video 15.

 ## Useful resources
+* https://appicon.co/ - Android (basic) and iOS icon generators
+* https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html - Android Icon generator with various shapes
 * https://flatuicolors.com/ - online color picker
 * https://www.uicolor.io/ - online converter of colors to UIColor
 * https://fonts.google.com/ - free to use Fonts